RichBurman/highlands_project5/README.md

     ###  User Profile Details
     - User Profile

+    - User Profile - links to a page where the user can view their User Profile and Personal Information.
+Also this displays to the user their discount code.

     ![User Profile](https://res.cloudinary.com/dbagkfamv/image/upload/v1700346710/user_profile_ivrlgi.png)
     - Edit User Profile

+    - Edit User Profile - links to a page where the user can edit their user profile

     ![Edit User Profile](https://res.cloudinary.com/dbagkfamv/image/upload/v1700346750/edit_user_profile_jvoc9h.png)
     - Edit Personal Details

+    - Edit Personal Details - links to a page where the user can edit their personal information.
     - ![Edit Personal Details](https://res.cloudinary.com/dbagkfamv/image/upload/v1700346750/edit_user_profile_jvoc9h.png)